Tell en-Nasbeh: Excavations

+"... ]-yada',his very own son, for the well-being of his life dedi[cated ...".

 The original dig records, specifically the stratigraphic evidence, were later re-analyzed and published by Jeffrey R. Zorn of Cornell University.
 Research of the Tell en-Nasbeh collection continues today, both by staff of the Badè Museum of Biblical Archaeology at the Pacific School of Religion (formerly the Palestine Institute, then Badè Institute of Biblical Archaeology) and by outside scholars from around the world.

 Museum staff are also involved in a huge multi-year project to digitize over 5,800 objects that comprise the Tell en-Nasbeh collection.
 This project, based in Open Context, is in collaboration with staff of the Alexandria Archive Institute in San Francisco, CA.